BLUE LAGOON VS. SKY LAGOON: WHICH ICELANDIC SPA SHOULD YOU CHOOSE?

 Quick Comparison: Blue Lagoon vs. Sky Lagoon

-The Laguna Azul is Iceland’s most famous geothermal spa and feels iconic, expansive, and social, making it especially appealing to first-time visitors and families.
+The Blue Lagoon is Iceland’s most famous geothermal spa and feels iconic, expansive, and social, making it especially appealing to first-time visitors and families.
 It offers a larger bathing area, includes signature silica mud masks, and features extensive amenities such as restaurants and even on-site luxury accommodation.
 Its setting in a dramatic lava field creates a surreal, otherworldly atmosphere that many travelers associate instantly with Iceland.

-In contrast, Sky Lagoon delivers a more modern and intimate experience with a strong focus on relaxation y wellness.
+In contrast, Sky Lagoon delivers a more modern and intimate experience with a strong focus on relaxation and wellness.
 It is best known for its immersive wellness experience, which combines hot and cold therapy.
-Located closer to Reykjavik, Sky Lagoon offers an infinity-edge pool y sauna overlooking the North Atlantic—an especially memorable setting at sunset.
+Located closer to Reykjavik, Sky Lagoon offers an infinity-edge pool and sauna overlooking the North Atlantic—an especially memorable setting at sunset.

 Piscina infinita junto al océano en Sky Lagoon